-Pick the right furniture
+Pick the right furniture.

-Make use of the walls
+Make use of the walls.

 If you live in a limited area, making the most of what you have is crucial.
-Even if you don’t have much additional floor space for things like huge cupboards and shelves, there are still a few fantastic ways to make use of unused wall space.
+Even if you don’t have much additional floor space for things like huge cupboards and shelves, there are still a few fantastic ways to use unused wall space.